 - Increased sensitivity of the skin to the sun.

-Do not take sulfadiazine without first talking to your doctor if you have ever had an allergic reaction to a diuretic (water pill), a sunscreen that contains PABA or another medicine.
+Do not take Sulfadiazine without first talking to your doctor if you have ever had an allergic reaction to a diuretic (water pill).
+This sunscreen contains PABA or another medicine.

 - Renal disease.